 The Des Plaines River watershed study was published in June 2003 as SEWRPC Planning Report No. 44, A Comprehensive Plan for the Des Plaines River Watershed.
 The plan, which was formally adopted not only by the Commission, but also by Kenosha and Racine Counties, can be accessed on the Commission website.
 A summary of the plan is included in SEWRPC Newsletter, Vol. 41, No. 1, 2003.
-The implementation phase of the Des Plaines River watershed study began in 2004, and in 2010 the Commission staff continued to coordinate with the U.S. Army Corps of Engineers and local sponsors in Illinois 1) in developing the "Upper Des Plaines River and Tributaries Phase II, Illinois and Wisconsin Multi-Purpose Feasibility Study" and 2) evaluating potential floodwater storage sites along the main stem of the Des Plaines River and several tributaries in Wisconsin.
-The Commission staff also served on the Plan Formulation and Project Delivery

-Teams that are involved in development and oversight of that feasibility study.
+The implementation phase of the Des Plaines River watershed study began in 2004, and in 2011 the Commission staff continued to coordinate with the U.S. Army Corps of Engineers and local sponsors in Illinois in developing the "Upper Des Plaines River and Tributaries Phase II, Illinois and Wisconsin Multi-Purpose Feasibility Study."
+The Commission staff also served on the Plan Formulation and Project Delivery Teams that are involved in development and oversight of that feasibility study.
 The feasibility study will utilize the products of the SEWRPC Des Plaines River watershed study.
 Kenosha County will receive about \$500,000 in credits toward its portion of the Phase II project cost based on work performed under the watershed study.

-Prior to 2010, the Commission staff provided hydrologic and hydraulic information and digital floodplain maps developed under various Commission studies for use in preparation of County-wide FEMA Digital Flood Insurance Rate Maps (DFIRMs) for Kenosha, Milwaukee, Racine, and Washington Counties.
-In 2010, the Commission staff continued coordination with the County departments, WDNR, FEMA, and FEMA's consultants regarding the ongoing work on the DFIRMs for Kenosha, Racine, and Washington Counties.
+Prior to 2011, the Commission staff provided hydrologic and hydraulic information and digital floodplain maps developed under various Commission studies for use in preparation of County-wide FEMA Digital Flood Insurance Rate Maps (DFIRMs) for Kenosha, Milwaukee, Racine, and Washington Counties.
+In 2011, the Commission staff continued coordination with the County departments, WDNR, FEMA, and FEMA's consultants regarding the ongoing work on the DFIRMs for Kenosha, Racine, and Washington Counties.

-Map 31 indicates the coverage of the watershed studies conducted by the Commission through 2010.
+Map 33 indicates the coverage of the watershed studies conducted by the Commission through 2011.